 2.5.3 McMaster University's Regulations for Full- and Part-time Status

-In accordance with the definitions in section 2.5.2, McMaster requires students to register annually, and to confirm their status as a full-time graduate student.
+In accordance with the above provincial regulations, McMaster requires students to register annually, and to confirm their status as a full-time graduate student.
 Only full-time graduate students are eligible for scholarship support.